Blu Tack

 As of 2015, Bostik was manufacturing around 100 tonnes of Blu Tack weekly at its Leicester factory.

 History

+Blu Tack was originally developed in 1969 in Leicester.

-While the inventor of the commercially released Bostik product is unknown, a precursor product to Blu Tack was created by a sealant developer around 1970, as an accidental by-product of an attempt to develop a new sealant using chalk powder, rubber and oil.
-Originally Blu Tack was white, but consumer research showed fears that children may mistake it for chewing gum, so a blue colouring was added.
+While the inventor of the commercial Bostik product is unknown, a precursor was created around 1970 as an accidental by-product of an attempt to develop a sealant based on chalk powder, rubber and oil.
+Blu Tack was originally white, but following fears that children could mistake it for chewing gum, a blue colouring was added.

 In the United Kingdom in March 2008, 20,000 numbered packs of pink Blu Tack were made available, to help raise money for Breast Cancer Campaign, with 10 pence from each pack going to the charity.
 The formulation was slightly altered to retain complete consistency with its blue counterpart.
-Since then, many coloured variations have been made, including red and white, yellow, and a green Halloween pack.
+Since then, many coloured variations have been made, including red-and-white, yellow, and a green Halloween product.